 It’s just unusual for people, especially younger people, to think of those sort of things.
 And don’t know the non-financial or non-quantifiable aspects of this such as: enjoyment, work-life balance and relationships.
 You can’t put those things into a spreadsheet but they have immense value and should be considered.
 Nobody says on their deathbed they wish they would have spent more time in the office do they?

-Once you have some specific goals in mind or written down, you can then assess if your current career or career plan is in line with these goals or not.
-If not, you can start to look at education, training, self-improvement, job searches or just an attitude change that will help you meet those goals – or at least start heading more in the right direction.
+Once you have some specific goals in mind, you can assess if your current career plan is in line with these goals.
+If not, you can start to look at education, training, self-improvement and job searches.
+Or maybe just an attitude change that will help you meet those goals – or head more in the right direction.

 Goal setting is a massive subject for another time but some say that once you have them set, your mind automatically starts working towards them.